 We already know from sports psychology that there are amazing benefits of meditation for athletes.

-What Science Says About Practicing Meditation While Running
+What Science Says About Meditation While Running

 Scientists recently researched the effect that meditating while running has on depression.
-Of course we already know that we can use meditation to stop depression.
+Of course, we already know that we can use meditation to stop depression.

-But running and meditating at the same time is even more powerful.
-Practicing meditation while running boosts your levels of happiness and, it turns out, cures depression arguably better than medication does.
+Practising meditation while running boosts your levels of happiness and, it turns out, cures depression arguably better than medication does.

-“Scientists have known that both [running and meditation] alone can help with depression.
+Tracey Shors is the professor of exercise at Rutgers.
+She says, “Scientists have known that both [running and meditation] alone can help with depression.
 This new study shows that when done together, there is a striking improvement in depressive symptoms along with increases in synchronized brain activity.”

-Brandon Alderman, is the lead author of the study.
+Brandon Alderman is the lead author of the study.
 He believes that meditation and running together might strengthen neural mechanisms in the brain.

 “We know from animal studies that effortful learning, such as is involved in learning how to meditate, encourages new neurons to mature in the hippocampus,” says Alderman.